markohantula/evidos.github.io/postback.md

 ### What happens if your postback URL is down or can't accept requests?

 If the webhook URL doesn't return a 2xx HTTP response code, that POST request will be re-attempted with a random increasing interval.
+All following postbacks will be put in a postback queue, and will wait there untill the first postback in the queue gets a 2xx HTTP response code.

 If a particular POST request is unsuccessful and is being retried, no other POSTs will be attempted until the first one succeeds or is marked as failed.
 Requests are marked failed after about 1 week since the request was created.